9600dev/llmvm/README.md

 LLMVM is a CLI based productivity tool that uses Large Language Models and local Python tools/helpers to reason about and execute your tasks.
 A CLI client (client.py) either connects directly to an LLM provider or will connect to a local server (server.py) that coordinates tool execution, [Retrieval Agumented Generation](https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/), document search and more.

 It supports [Anthropic's](https://www.anthropic.com) Claude 3 (Opus, Sonnet and Haiku) vision models, [OpenAI](https://openai.com/blog/openai-api) GPT 3.5/4/4 Turbo/4o models from OpenAI.
-[Gemini](https://deepmind.google/technologies/gemini/) and [Mistral](https://deepmind.google/technologies/gemini/) are currently experimental.
+[Gemini](https://deepmind.google/technologies/gemini/) is currently experimental.
 It's best used with the [kitty](https://github.com/kovidgoyal/kitty) terminal as LLMVM will screenshot and render images as work on vision based tasks progresses.

 LLMVM's features are best explored through examples.
 Let's install, then go through some: